AgileGxP-GAnderson/multi-node-demo/README.md

 -- Start health monitor
 npx ts-node src\nodes\health-monitor.ts

+-- Optional : to 'spy' on NATS message for troubleshooting: npx ts-node src\nodes\sniffer.ts

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.